Kamal (Deploy to any VPS)#

 the initial deployment.

-The key commands you will likely regularly run are kamal env push
+The main command you will regularly run is kamal deploy

 Settings and Secrets#